thibaut-p/gapath0n/recommendations.md

 ## What to do?

-*	Make all the data available as .csv file so users can use a prefered data storage system.
+*	Make all the data available as .csv file so users can use a preferred data storage system.
 *	Document the API and give examples of how to use it.
 *	Fix all the readings types according the standards specified in https://github.com/MastodonC/AMON#standard-reading
 *	Find a better way to display *Whole House* readings alongside individual readings.
-Maybe it should be a reading type such as: electricityConsumptionWholeHouse
+Maybe there should be a reading type such as: electricityConsumptionWholeHouse.
-*	Fix all the units.
+*	Fix units.
-*	Check that the measurements values are using the proper units.
+*	Check that the values of the measurements are using the right units.
 *	Fix min,max and median issue.